College Park–Bethesda Line: History

 When the Takoma Langley Crossroads Transit Center opened on December 22, 2016, the J4 was rerouted, along with several other Metrobus, Ride On buses, Shuttle-UM and TheBus routes, to serve the newly opened Transit Center.
 Route J4 would serve Bus Bay A.

 Beginning on September 1, 2019 for nine months, the College Park Metrobus loop was temporarily closed for construction of the Purple line at College Park station having all stops located along River Road.
 As of a result, route J4 was temporarily rerouted along River Road having to turn around on the roundabout along Haig Drive to return to its regular route going to Bethesda.

 All route J4 service was suspended due to WMATA's response to the COVID-19 pandemic beginning on March 16, 2020.

 Beginning on April 20, 2020, parts of Calvert Road was closed due to the ongoing construction of the Purple line, route J4 was expected to be temporarily rerouted along US Route 1 and to turn on Calvert Road to serve the west side of College Park–University of Maryland station since vehicles cannot travel along parts of Calvert Road had it returned to service.
 However the reroute has not operated due to the 2019-20 COVID-19 outbreak and Metro's reduced service since March 13.

 On September 26, 2020, WMATA proposed to eliminate all route J4 service due to low federal funding.
 Route J4 has not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic.
 By September 5, 2021, all remaining suspended routes, including the J4 were no longer listed on WMATA's website.

-Despite its elimination, the line would run along the soon-to-be construction for the upcoming Purple Line between College Park and Bethesda, reflecting the general route while enhancing service with modernized stations and faster headways.
+Despite its elimination, the line was essentially a pre-curser for the upcoming Purple Line between College Park and Bethesda, with construction beginning in 2017, reflecting the general route while enhancing service with modernized stations and faster headways.
 The Purple Line is expected to open in late 2027 with the line being a direct replacement to the former Route J4.